 CD Projekt Red

-CD Projekt Red recently confirmed that Cyberpunk 2077 won't be going through any of the digital distribution turf wars similar to The Division 2 or Metro: Exodus.
+CD Projekt Red recently confirmed that Cyberpunk 2077 won't be going through any of the digital distribution similar to The Division 2 or Metro: Exodus.
 While they have their own distribution option in the form of GOG, there won't be any exclusivity going on, so a Steam release at least is very likely for PC customers.

 That same digital storefront has run into a bit of trouble apparently, and GOG were forced to lay off 10 per cent of their workforce recently.
-Reports claim that there is impending financial trouble for the publishing arm, while the company themselves attribute the reductions to reorganising.
+Reports claim that there is impending for the publishing arm, while the company themselves attribute the reductions to reorganising.